Stone of Arc actively promotes traditional techniques

 Participants are required to bring:

-Our Introductory courses provide participants with enough knowledge and experience to be able to accurately identify traditional walling methods, commence a basic private project, and pursue further learning.
+Our introductory courses provide participants with enough knowledge and experience to be able to accurately identify traditional walling methods accurately, commence a basic private project, and pursue further learning.

 All walls need to start and end somewhere so understanding the fundamentals and significance of a cheekend (or wall head) is vital to any construction you might aspire to create.